-“But did you know these apps actually have a certain code built in that if something major happens, let's say terrorist attack, earthquake, something like that they will all stop working and only allow you what the government wants you to see.”
+“But did you know these apps actually have a certain code built in that if something major happens, let’s say terrorist attack, earthquake, something like that they will all stop working and only allow you to see what the government wants you to see.”

 “Like the warning in Hawaii,” said a girl a few rows ahead of me.

 “Exactly.
 Now, that was a mistake but the point I’m getting at is your phone has so much more potential than you know or would even think about.”
 He placed Jenny’s phone back on the desk